free-audio/clap/spec.rst

   ...

-If the extension is not supported, the plugin should return ``NULL``.
+If the extension is not supported, the plugin must return ``NULL``.

 Extensions are interface, and **there is no need for the caller to free the pointer**.